Full Membership is open to specialist providers only. These include:

 - Equivalent organisations in Scotland and Northern Ireland

-- Other organisations, including independent learning providers, which provide state-funded Further Education (post-school), and where the majority of the education provision has been established for students with learning difficulties and disabilities, and there are at least 10 high needs students with the provision named in their Education Health and Care Plans (EHCP).
+- Other organisations, including independent learning providers, which provide state-funded Further Education (post-school), and where the significant majority of the education provision has been established for students with learning difficulties and disabilities, and there are at least 10 high needs students with the provision named in their Education Health and Care Plans (EHCP).

 Promotion and PR: